kusiLaw/laky-phone-POS/README.md

 ## LakyPhones Pos
 This is a Point of Sales App.
 This project is my first app after diving deeper into python and with little knowledge of PySide.
 The project was developed specifically for a mobile phone sales shop(it can be used in similar certain), after eight (8) years of working experience as a mobile phone technician.
-It has a robust, scalable, and powerful app with a modern design (Dracula theme)
+It has a robust, scalable, and powerful app with a modern design (Dracula theme).
+Built with python

 ### Features
 - The dashboard is where daily activities are statistically displayed, user information, and stocks with a lesser quantity